 Holds the neck - body connection.
 Most common is the variant with 4 screws.
 In the seventies Fender experimented some time with a 3-screw connection and a triamgular neckplate, which is not ver popular.

 Recently (Anniversery models) there are neckplates with 4 screws but asymmetric.
 The Precision Lyte models have a similar genetic quirk.
 The 4-screw type fit Stratocaster, Telecaster and Precision Bass.

 Vintage neckplates may hold a serial number - and will cost if real.
 Many fakes around.
 Serial numbers moved to the headstock lateron.

-Turn in the screws in the body so that they just emerge above the fact of the neck cavity.
+Turn the screws into the body so that they just emerge above the face of the neck cavity.

 Match the 4 screws carefully against the corresponding holes in the neck